Up to 60% off sofas & mattresses — limited‑time deals.

 Read the fine print that actually matters

-Before purchase, confirm:
+Before you buy, confirm:

-• return window and return shipping cost,
+• the return window and return costs,

-• warranty coverage for mechanism vs upholstery,
+• warranty coverage for the mechanism versus the upholstery, and

-Use first-hand testing reports strategically
+Use first-hand reviews strategically

-• how conversion feels,
+• how the conversion feels in real life,

 Action Summary

-• Prioritize frame quality and mechanism warranty
+• Prioritize frame quality and mechanism warranty.

 FAQs